 – article with outcomes from the USA, Puerto Rico and India

-– PLDP Procedure Manual details the first global grant implementation (Puerto Rico).
+– PLDP Procedure Manual details a global grant implementation

 If a clinician is not available to provide a referral protocol for the community, that need can be addressed through a district or global grant.